-John was an apostle of Jesus Christ, who wrote many of the texts that inspired the Book of Revelation after he received a preview of the end of days.
-It's from John's writings in Revelation that we learn that the angel of death is not the devil, but Abaddon, the leader of fallen angels tasked by God to torture Earth and humanity as punishment for the sins of humankind.
+John was an apostle of Jesus Christ who wrote many of the texts that inspired the Book of Revelation after he received a preview of the end of days.
+It's from John's writings in Revelation that we learn the angel of death is not the devil, but Abaddon, the leader of fallen angels tasked by God to torture Earth and humanity as punishment for the sins of humankind.

-Abaddon's role in the Old and New Testaments provide a horrifying look at the role archangels are said to play during judgment day, and the function of such angels and demons doesn't sit well with the Christian view of an all-loving and merciful God.
+Abaddon's role in the Old and New Testaments provide a horrifying look at the part archangels are said to play during judgment day, and the function of such angels and demons doesn't sit well with the Christian view of an all-loving and merciful God.

-Abaddon Is Allowed To Torture Human Beings, But Not Kill Them
+Abaddon Is Allowed To Torture Human Beings

-While literally, Abaddon means "the destroyer" or "the destruction," many consider Abaddon the angel of death.
-Some Rabbinic teaching considers Abaddon a place, but also identify Abaddon as one of the angels of death.
-He is most often considered a fallen angel.
+While Abaddon means "the destroyer" or "the destruction," many consider Abaddon to be the angel of death.
+While some believe Abaddon to be a location, he is most often considered a fallen angel.
 His function is to oversee the destruction of Earth on Judgment Day.

-Anyone who is familiar with the Torah or the Bible understands that Satan seeks to destroy the works and creations of God.
+Those familiar with the Torah or the Bible know that Satan seeks to destroy the works and creations of God.
 While Satan doesn't receive as much exploration in the Torah, his existence is undoubtedly present in the text.
-In the Book of Revelation, during the end of days, God releases the demons of Hell.
-Human beings who do not have the seal of God on their foreheads will suffer at the hands Satan and his demons.
+During the end of days in Revelation, God releases the demons of Hell.
+Humans who do not have the seal of God on their foreheads will suffer at the hands of Satan and his demons.

 Here, Satan functions as the primary antagonist of God, and it's Abaddon who serves as the leader of the plague of demons to torture Earth.
 Abaddon is a controversial figure for some, as the interpretations differ on whether Abaddon is a minion of Satan or an angel of death authorized by God.